coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 Let's look at a few of these pivots more closely.
 Linkage, for example: you can specify whether you want your output library to be a dynamic link type, which is a popular format, static, which is useful for some things, Link-Time Compiler Generated (LTCG), which is useful for improving performance using Profile-Guided Optimization, or Side-by-Side (SxS).
 Calling conventions are used less commonly now, but sometimes libraries are packaged using cdecl, stdcall or both.
 Application types include Windows 8 Server, Windows 8 Phone, and a variety of desktops.
 The point is, you can define as many pivots as you need to provide the widest usefulness of your packages.

 The list of pivots is not a finite set, so AutoPackage is designed to let you define however many nodes you need to cover all the pivots of your particular packages.
 Just define all the nodes you need, specify the conditions for each build (i.e., what combiniation of pivot values to use), and AutoPackage handles everything else.

+You can see the commonly handled configurations [in the autopackage reference](http://coapp.org/reference/autopackage-ref.html#Pivots)

 #### Specifying Package Contents